tarek-iraqi/Simple.DynamicPolicyPermissions/README.md

-    - What if I have a requirement that the user must have two permissions to gain access to a resource, for example I need the user to must have `AddUser` and `EditUser` permissions to view user details, to solve that just add the `HasPermission` attribute twice which will result in `Anding` the two permissions together to allow access to this resource as the following example:
+    - What if I have a requirement that the user must have two permissions to gain access to a resource, for example I need the user to must have `AddUser` and `EditUser` permissions to view user details, to solve this just add the `HasPermission` attribute twice which will result in `Anding` the two permissions together to allow access to this resource as the following example:
         ```csharp
         [ApiController]